 Content strategy isn't just for die-hard communications fans.
 It's the guiding light to achieve celebrity status.
 But not just any celebrity.
 While Snooky from the Jersey Shore is fun, being a train wreck isn't an ideal marketing strategy (for most).
 A content marketing strategy needs to be thorough and well-executed.
 You know, like MTV's The Jersey Shore (I kid, I kid).
 In all somewhat seriousness, we should strive be more more like Taylor Swift.
 She's the “It Girl” of content marketing.

-Here are a few things that Taylor Swift does that should be implemented into your content strategy:
+Here are a few things that Taylor Swift does that makes her content strategy successful:

 Don't just wing it.
 Be the one with the master plan.
 Focus on the type of content that's needed, target your audience, and put it in writing.
 Strategic communications is fun when you get it right.